satpaljangir22/react-ecommerce-app/README.md

-# Getting Started with Create React App
+# E-Commerce React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an E-Commerce application built with React.
+It includes features such as user registration, login, password management, and order processing.

 ## Available Scripts